 On completion of the HBF protocol, the HBF transmission may take place.

-For EDMG SU PPDUs to which HBF is applied, QBt,i is a digital beamforming steering matrix and is derived from the TXVECTOR parameter EXPANSION_MAT.
-For EMDG MU PPDUs to which HBF is applied, QBt,i is a digital beamforming steering matrix and is derived from the TXVECTOR parameter EXPANSION_MAT.
+For EDMG SU PPDUs to which HBF is applied, QBt,i is a digital beamforming steering matrix and is derived from the TXVECTOR parameter EXPANSION_MAT with enumerated type NON_COMPRESSED_SV or CSI_MATRICES.
+For EMDG MU PPDUs to which HBF is applied, QBt,i is a digital beamforming steering matrix and is derived from the TXVECTOR parameter EXPANSION_MAT with enumerated type COMPRESSED_SV.
 The digital beamforming steering matrices and digital DL-MU-MIMO steering matrices are implementation specific.

 Announcement Phase